-Some teams need a CRM that’s designed specifically for the real estate industry and is focused on residential real estate, property management, or another sector.
+In the home sales market, some teams need real estate CRMs that are designed specifically for the real estate industry and are focused on residential real estate, property management, or another sector.

 Others will be better off with a full-featured CRM that can handle many different types of industry activities, and can be customized to suit the needs of each department.